-Bank of Baroda is the second largest bank in India in terms of Asset size and third-largest lender in India after SBI and HDFC Bank.
-After merging with Dena Bank and Vijaya Bank in the year 2018, the total Branch network of BOB is 9583, making it the second-largest PSU Bank in India after SBI.
-Bank of Baroda has the most number of Foreign branches amongst all the Indian branches (Total of 104 International Branches) making it the first Indian International Bank.
+Bank of Baroda is the second-largest bank in India in terms of Asset size and the third-largest lender in India after SBI and HDFC Bank.
+After merging with Dena Bank and Vijaya Bank in the year 2018, the total Branch network of BOB is 9200, making it the third-largest PSU Bank in India after SBI and PNB.
+Bank of Baroda has the most number of Foreign branches amongst all the Indian branches (A total of 104 International Branches) making it the first Indian International Bank.

 Bank of Baroda has the best service quality amongst all PSU banks in India.
-BOB has a more customer-centric approach like the Private Banks in India, though they have much less Banking Products of their own, mostly BOB ties up with third-party companies to provide Insurance, Mutual Funds, and other Banking products.
-BOB has also credit card services for its customers, though not as popular as SBI or HDFC Bank credit card service.
+BOB has a more customer-centric approach than the Private Banks in India, though they have much fewer Banking Products of their own, mostly BOB ties up with third-party companies to provide Insurance, Mutual Funds, and other Banking products.
+BOB has also credit card services for its customers, though not as popular as SBI or HDFC Bank credit card services.

 Why should you Choose this Bank?

 - Wide Branch and ATM Networks after merging with Dena Bank and Vijaya Bank.

 - Excellent 3 in 1 Trading cum savings Account.

 - Most international Branches.